 Two years later, he escaped his captors and on 22 September 1664, he married Marguerite Thavenet at Montreal.
 Back in Trois-Rivières, he was an Iroquois interpreter and was dedicated to the protection of Trois-Rivières.
 He took part in two expeditions in 1666 and one in 1673, for the purposes of actively defending and building defenses that would benefit his town.
 Based on what he learned from his time as a captive, he devised war tactics and a method of surprise attack.
 François made sure that his sons were proficient in these maneuvers.
 "Hertel's raids" were considered some of the most successful of the time period.

 In 1890, Governor Frontenac wanted to exact revenge on part of New England for their role in the horrible Lachine massacre the year before.
 François Hertel was given the task of attacking Fort Rollinsford at Salmon Falls, New Hampshire.
 While it was a sound military victory for François and the French army, it came at great personal sacrifice.
-François' nephew and godchild of his mother, Louis Crevier was killed, along with another of his relatives, Jacques Maugras.
+François' nephew, Louis Crevier, was killed, along with another of his relatives, Jacques Maugras.
 François' own son, Zacharie-François was severely wounded; the delay in medical care for the wound left him a cripple.
-The word spread throughout the English army and Indian tribes: Hertel and his sons were a nightmare.
+The word spread throughout the English army and Indian tribes: Hertel and his sons were a nightmare to do battle with.
 Son Zacharie-François, not one to be stopped by an injury, took part in a conflict in 1691.
 Like his father, he was taken prisoner by the Iroquois; they kept him for three years.
 From 1708-1712, Zacharie served as Commandant of Fort Frontenac.
 In the words of François Hertel himself, "During all the wars no party of men or expedition has been made ready that has not included the father and some of his sons."
 All seven of his sons took up arms in defense of Canada at one time or another.

 François Hertel was finally recognized by the government and made a member of the nobility in 1716.
 François Hertel was buried 22 May 1716 at Boucherville.